aalm/bbs-fw_wiki/Configuration-Tool.md

 * PAS0 + Lights Button
   - If you are in PAS0 then Lights button control operation mode, otherwise it controls external lights.

-_**NOTE:**_
-Some versions of the DPC18 display have a firmware with very slow switching on/off of lights,
-it can take up to 10 seconds between display indicating light status and message sent to controller.

 _**WARNING:**_
 If you have a display with an automatic light sensor you should turn it off in display settings
 in order to not have your display automatically switching operation mode which can be dangerous.